Karaneeswarar Temple, Saidapet: The Temple ground

 This temple has a 7-storied Gopuram with two prakarams(closed precincts of a temple).
 This temple has a beautiful tank.
 We come across the shrine for Ganesha and as we move further after circumambulating the temple we come across the Shrine for Lord Karthikeya and further as we move towards the Dwajasthamba we cross the shrine of Lord Vedagiriswara.

 We enter the main precinct of the Temple where the main Shrine of Lord Karaneeswara and the Goddess Swarnambika are situated.
 We find beautiful idols of Lord Dakshinamoorthy and Nayanmars installed inside the inner Prakara (Precinct).
 There are also separate shrines for Lord Palani Andavar, Lord Virabhadra and Lord Surya inside the temple.

 Beside the Temple is the temple tank and on the steps of the tank we can find a shrine for Lord Ganesha - who is in a standing posture along with his consorts siddhi and Buddhi.
 This temple has a nandavanam (Garden) as well.

 The temple is heavily crowded on Pradhosham days.
 The Annual ten-day Brahmotsavam takes place in the Tamil month of Chithirai.
 During Chitirai thirvizha, people visit the temple in huge numbers and there will be a daily spiritual talk on Thiruvasagam about Lord shiva.
 On the "Shiv Rathri" occasion the temple is attractively decorated.

-Karaneeswar Numerology

-The Formula named Karaneeswar Numerological formula, known for numerological calculations and believed to be "ordained by God Shiva", is said to have been distributed to humanity by Siddhas in the ancient era.
-These were updated in ancient numerological history.
-Presently these details are long thought to have been lost to humanity.